kolonialno/patito/docs/tutorial/dataframe-validation.rst

     Product(product_id=1, name='Apple', temperature_zone='dry')

-The class also automatically offers input data validation at instantiation, for instance if you provide an invalid value for ``temperature_zone``.
+The class also automatically offers input data validation, for instance if you provide an invalid value for ``temperature_zone``.

 .. code-block:: python